rdtrimble/enablebusoga/content/programmes/small-business-development.md

 featured_image: "/images/fruit-drying.jpg"

 ---
-Investment from the UK has been made into businesses: growing and drying local fruit; growing and planting tree seedlings and charging mobile phones from solar panels.
+Investment from the UK has been made into businesses: growing and drying local fruit; encouraging regenerative agriculture and charging mobile phones/powering barber shops from solar panels.

 ## Dried Fruit